-The young Italian have really showed promise with his all around game lately, but it’s his forehand that makes him a Grand Slam contender.
+The young Italian has really shown promise with his all-around game lately, but it’s his forehand that makes him a Grand Slam contender.
 He is very aggressive not only with his serve, but his forehand to back things up.
 It has a ton of speed behind it, and he gets a good amount of spin as well.

 However, other parts of his game hold him back a bit, as his backhand is still pretty vulnerable compared to other players close to him in the rankings.
 However, he is improving, and the forehand allows him to stay in a lot of points that he probably should not.

 Novak Djokovic can do so many other things well that people often overlook his forehand.
 It is not anything too crazy, but it is extremely consistent and underrated.
 He can hit the ball deep in the courts from pretty much any angle, and it has enough speed on it to penetrate through the court as well.

 A lot of these players can hit their forehand well at any time, but Djokovic might be the best on the return of serve with his forehand.
 He can read the server very well, but he also has great flexibility and balance when returning.
 His forehand almost looks like a ball machine at times, always hitting his spot in long rallies before trying to open the court up a bit more with something a little more powerful.

 8. Kyle Edmund